NUbots/NUbots/module/support/optimisation/NSGA2Evaluator/README.md

 - `module::support::optimisation::StandEvaluator` A stand evaluation task.
 - `message::support::optimisation::NSGA2Terminate` Coordinates shutting down of the evaluator.
 - `message::support::optimisation::NSGA2EvaluationRequest` Enables the evaluation of individuals.
+- `message::platform::RawSensors` Contains sensor data from the simulation which is used for calculating an individual's fitness.

 ## Emits